Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Rudy Gobert Insights vs. the Nuggets

-- The Nuggets are the best squad in the league, conceding 40.8 rebounds per contest.
+- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.

-- Looking at assists, the Nuggets are 15th in the league, conceding 25.7 per game.
+- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per contest.

 Rudy Gobert vs. the Nuggets